tobyweston/temperature-machine/site/src/main/tut/docs/create_debian_package.md

     Creating system user: temperature-machine in temperature-machine with temperature-machine daemon-user and shell /bin/false
     Created symlink /etc/systemd/system/multi-user.target.wants/temperature-machine.service → /lib/systemd/system/temperature-machine.service.
     Processing triggers for man-db (2.7.6.1-2) ...

+## Fix Debian Repository

+    W: The repository 'http://robotooling.com/debian ./ Release' does not have a Release file.
+    N: Data from such a repository can't be authenticated and is therefore potentially dangerous to use.
+    N: See apt-secure(8) manpage for repository creation and user configuration details.